QuadPlane Flight modes¶

 extra modes as numeric values if your GCS doesn’t understand these

 If you are familiar with the equivalent Copter flight modes then you should be comfortable flying a QuadPlane.
-The only real difference comes during transition between fixed wing and QuadPlane flight, which is described below.
+The most significant difference comes during transition between fixed wing and QuadPlane flight, which is described here.

 There is also a difference in throttle channel parameters from Copter: instead of THR_DZ for setting the deadzone, QuadPlane uses RCn_DZ (where n is the channel mapped to throttle input).
 The default for throttle channel deadzone is 60 (+/- 6%).
-Also, there is no mapping of hover throttle to mid-stick in manual throttle modes.
-If your quadplane does not hover at mid-stick (+/- 6%) in QSTABILIZE, you will need to center it (move it into the deadzone) when switching from QSTABILIZE to QHOVER to hold the current altitude.
+If your Quadplane does not hover at mid-stick (+/- 6%) in QSTABILIZE, you will need to center it using Q_M_THST_HOVER to set the throttle percentage applied at mid-stick in QSTABILIZE such that switching to QHOVER or QLOITER does not result in an altitude change.
+This value can be automatically learned and applied during QLOITER and QHOVER modes, by enabling Q_M_HOVER_LEARN.

 The landing detection logic in QLOITER mode is not as sophisticated as the landing detection logic in Copter, so if you get GPS movement while on the ground in QLOITER mode then the aircraft may try to tip over as it tries to hold position while in contact with the ground.
 It is suggested that you switch to QHOVER or QSTABILIZE once landed as these are unaffected by GPS movement.